Maahygrah/web3-onchain-log/README.md

 * **Order Block (OB):** A specific zone where institutional buyers or sellers previously placed massive orders, marked by the last opposite-colored candle before an aggressive market structure break.
 Price frequently reacts strongly when retesting these areas.

+* **Adhere** (verb): To believe in and follow the practices of, or to stick fast to a rule or standard. *Example:* "Community moderators must strictly adhere to the operational safety protocols to maintain project integrity during high-traffic testnet campaigns."